cameronabrams/enrollOmatic/README.md

 Frequently Asked Questions:

-* I'm interested in surriptitiously shrinking a large part of my university by driving its enrollments down.
+* I'm a bad person who is interested in surriptitiously shrinking a large part of my university by driving its enrollments down.
 Will Enroll-O-Matic help me?

 Yes!
-You just have to tell Enroll-O-Matic how many students you want the total enrollment of that part your university to shrink by each year, and based on its current enrollment cohorots, Enroll-O-Matic will plan the size of every incoming class you'll need!
+You just have to tell Enroll-O-Matic how many students you want the total enrollment of that part your university to shrink by each year, and based on its current enrollment cohorts, Enroll-O-Matic will plan the size of every incoming class you'll need!

 * But I'm worried that using Enroll-O-Matic to cause such a predictable-looking decrease in total enrollment might look suspicious.
 Should I be worried?